andygrunwald/DigitalKanban/README.md

 Requirements
 ------------
 DigitalKanban is a normal Symfony2 application.
-Have a look at [Requirements for running Symfony2](http://symfony.com/doc/2.0/reference/requirements.html)
+Have a look at [Requirements for running Symfony2](http://symfony.com/doc/2.0/reference/requirements.html).
+The requirements will also be checked during the installation.

 Installation
 ------------